codingwithsakshi-b/python_learning_journey/wiki_notes/4_dictionary_set.md

 ## 📚Summary
 ### Python Dictionaries:
--📖 Store data as key-value pairs.
+- 📖 Store data as key-value pairs.
--🔑 Access values using keys (e.g., my_dict["name"]).
+- 🔑 Access values using keys (e.g., my_dict["name"]).
--✍️ Add/Update elements with dict[key] = value.
+- ✍️ Add/Update elements with dict[key] = value.
--❌ Remove elements using pop(key) or del.
+- ❌ Remove elements using pop(key) or del.
--🔄 Methods: get(), keys(), values(), items(), and more.
+- 🔄 Methods: get(), keys(), values(), items(), and more.
--🧩 Nested Dictionaries: Store dictionaries inside other dictionaries.
+- 🧩 Nested Dictionaries: Store dictionaries inside other dictionaries.
--🔍 Efficient for fast lookups and data organization.
+- 🔍 Efficient for fast lookups and data organization.

 ### Python Sets:
--🔢 Unordered collection of unique elements.
+- 🔢 Unordered collection of unique elements.
--🚫 No duplicates allowed.
+- 🚫 No duplicates allowed.
--➕ Add elements with add() and update().
+- ➕ Add elements with add() and update().
--❌ Remove elements with remove(), discard(), or pop().
+- ❌ Remove elements with remove(), discard(), or pop().
--🔄 Perform set operations: Union, Intersection, Difference, Symmetric Difference.
+- 🔄 Perform set operations: Union, Intersection, Difference, Symmetric Difference.
--🔍 Methods: issubset(), issuperset(), isdisjoint(), and more.
+- 🔍 Methods: issubset(), issuperset(), isdisjoint(), and more.
--🧪 Check membership with in or not in.
+- 🧪 Check membership with in or not in.

 ---

 ## Quote💫🚀
->"Programming is not about what you know; it's about what you can figure out." – Chris Pine
+> "Programming is not about what you know; it's about what you can figure out." – Chris Pine
 ---